LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

 Your updates will make the program more efficient and user friendly.

-**Starter Code** can be found here.
-Fork the code then clone it to your machine and work on it in Visual Studio.
+**Starter Code** can be found `here <https://github.com/LaunchCodeEducation/Assignment2-ScrabbleScorer-csharp>`_.
+Fork the code then :ref:`clone it <clone-csharp-project>` to your machine and work on it in Visual Studio.

 Requirements
 ------------